 As a marketer, can you imagine having only one product that comes in only one size, one color, one price, with only one feature?
 Once the novelty or utility of the product wears off, we’re out of a job.

 We would never want to market these businesses.
+We would tire of doing business with these kinds of businesses.

 We want to work for a construction company that does breathtaking work in a huge variety of forms, that could build a hut, a temple, and a skyscraper.